 The training is a part of a programme now in its fourth year, funded by the UK Ministry of Defence, and provided by the British Council for officers of the Vietnam People’s Army.
 The 35 officers will undertake between 6 and 9 months of training according to their entry standard of English.
 At the end of their training, they will have the language skills they need to undertake specialist professional military training courses provided by the UK Ministry of Defence, with those whose fluency is most developed being eligible for some of the UK’s most advanced military Command training courses for future General Officers, run at the UK’s Defence Academy in Shrivenham, UK.
 Other officers are expected to be employed in future Vietnamese contingents deployed on Peacekeeping Operations, or to be prepared for future senior appointments in the Vietnamese People’s Army.

 Since 2012, 105 officers of the Vietnamese People’s Army have completed English language training funded by the UK Ministry of Defence and provided by the British Council in Hanoi.
 Confirmed at the annual bilateral Defence Working Group in Hanoi in January, and highlighting the importance of training in Defence cooperation between the UK and Vietnam, the 2015 programme seeks to significantly expand this initiative, with up to 72 officers to be trained in Hanoi and Ho Chi Minh City through the year.
 The programme is one of several strands of Defence engagement which the 2 nations agreed to advance during 2015, which include increased training cooperation, Defence industrial cooperation, and Maritime cooperation.
-Defence cooperation also formed a part of the fourth Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign and Commonwealth Office Hugo Swire in February this year.
+Defence cooperation also formed a part of the fourth Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign, Commonwealth & Development Office (FCDO) Hugo Swire in February this year.

 Joining today’s ceremony were Group Captain Tim Below RAF, UK Defence Attaché to Vietnam; the leader of the Vietnam Peace Keeping Center, Ministry of National Defence; and representatives from the Ministry of National Defence’s Foreign Relations Department, Personnel Department, and Unit 871.
 Group Captain Tim Below RAF, UK Defence Attaché to Vietnam said: ‘The expansion of this programme in this fourth year of the UK Ministry of Defence’s funding English Language Training delivered by the British Council to officers of the Vietnam People’s Army is a mark of the commitment of the UK to supporting Vietnam’s military modernisation.
 In the year ahead alone, we plan to provide training for nearly as many Vietnamese officers as in the last 3 years added together.